 The City of Union is governed under the council form of government which provides that all executive and administrative duties lie with the City Council.
 The council is composed of six council members elected from six council districts and a mayor elected at-large to four-year, staggered terms of office.
 City Council sets policies and provides the framework for the many City services through ordinances, resolutions and motions.
 Regular Council meetings are held on the third Tuesday of each month at 6:30 pm in the Municipal Complex at 101 Sharpe Avenue.
 The City Administrator is responsible for recommending policy, carrying out the policies and enforcing the ordinances adopted by council.

-The offices of Mayor, Finance Director, City Administrator, Utilities Director, City Clerk, Human Resource Director, Taxes, Utility Customer Service, and Council Chambers are located on the first floor of the city municipal building at 101 Sharpe Avenue, while the Planning Department is located in the downstairs area of City Hall.
+The offices of Mayor, Finance Director, City Administrator, Utilities Director, City Clerk, Human Resource Director, Taxes, Utility Customer Service, and Council Chambers are located on the first floor of the city municipal building (City Hall) at 101 Sharpe Avenue, while the Planning Department is located in the downstairs area of City Hall.
 The Public Safety Department is located at 215 Thompson Boulevard.